 - To protect Company personnel and assets and to ensure that the rule of law is recognised and respected.

-This Policy is based on Performance Standard 4 (Community Health and Safety) and adjusted to reflect the circumstances of Company operations in DRC.
-It provides principles and commitments that the Company will refine and implement via its standard operating procedures.
-Broader community development commitments and activities are described in the Company’s Community Development Plan.
+This Policy is based on Performance Standard 4 (Community Health and Safety) and RSPO Principles and Criteria (Roundtable on Sustainable Palm Oil) adjusted to reflect the circumstances of Company operations in DRC.
+It provides principles and commitments that the Company will refine and implement via its standard operating procedures (SOPs).

 This Policy describes the Company’s commitment to: